-1.- It is resolved that the following symbols shall be used in nautical publications to denote:
+It is resolved that the following symbols shall be used in nautical publications to denote:

-Zoo: The best practical figure which can be obtained for the height of mean sea level, referred to the datum in general use.

-Zo: Height of mean sea level, as obtained from any individual analysis, above chart datum.

-So: Height of mean sea level, as obtained from any individual analysis, above the zero of observations.

-Ao: Height of mean sea level, as obtained from any individual analysis, above an arbitrary datum, different from chart datum or the zero of observations.
+- Zoo The best practical figure which can be obtained for the height of mean sea level referred to the datum in general use; - Zo Height of mean sea level, as obtained from any individual analysis, above chart datum; - So Height of mean sea level, as obtained from any individual analysis, above the zero of observations; or - Ao Height of mean sea level as obtained from any individual analysis above an arbitrary datum different from chart datum or the zero of observations.

-G1.2 TIME TO BE USED
+TIME TO BE USED 27/1919 G1 2 I TIME TO BE USED 21/1313 G1.Z

-- 1.- It is resolved that the time system employed shall be that actually used at the port. - 2.- It is resolved that daylight saving time shall not be used in the predictions in the Tide Tables but that a notice or caution relative to its use and the period of its application shall be included therein.
+- 1 It is resolved that the time system employed in printed Tide Tables shall be Standard Time as observed at the port. - 2 It is resolved that daylight saving time shall not be used in the predictions in the printed Tide Tables but that a notice or caution relative to its use and the period of its application shall be included therein. - 3 It is strongly recommended that the time system employed in Digital Tide Tables (DTT) published in web sites shall be Standard Time as observed at the port, without daylight saving time application.
+A notice or caution relative to its use and the period of its application shall be included therein.
+Additionally, DTT can offer to the user the possibility to set automatically another time system.